 And so to everyone at CTC, thank you for an unforgettable work environment and experience.
 I feel truly blessed to have been able to intern for a reputable staffing firm and learn from such amazing people.

-Brenton is continuing his real world experiential education during the Fall ’13 semester working at ESPN as a Statistics Associate, updating the ESPN web site in real time during the progress of football games.
+Brenton continued his real world experiential education during the Fall ’13 semester at ESPN as a Statistics Associate, updating the ESPN web site in real time during the football games.
+He graduated Spring 2014.